Post Leaving Certificate Options and the Central Applications Office (CAO)

 Alternatively she may accept the offer and consider transferring or deferring to any new course offered that might be offered to her on appeal.
 She must also consider the possibility that her LC results may not be upgraded on appeal.

-Q. My son applied to do Engineering in DIT.
+Q. My son applied to do Engineering in TU Dublin.
 He got the required number of points but failed Maths and hasn’t been offered a place.
 Does he have to repeat Leaving Cert Maths in the coming year?

-A. A number of colleges, including DIT, offer Engineering students the MCT = Maths Competency Test or equivalent.
+A. A number of colleges, including TU Dublin, offer Engineering students the Maths Competency Test (MCT) or equivalent.
 This gives the student a chance to boost the Maths results and secure their college place.
 Students that have studied the Leaving Cert Higher Level Maths programme are invited to sit the MCT.